DSPToolkit/webapp/README.md

 - Visually placing poles and zeros on the Z-plane
 - Windowing methods for FIR filter design
-- Analog-to-digital IIR filter design using Butterworth and Chebyshev prototypes
+- Analog-to-digital IIR filter design using Butterworth and Chebyshev filters
 - Weighted least-squares design of linear-phase FIR filters

 After a filter is designed, the application: